Cover of The Secret Language of Tiny Cells

 They worked together like tiny construction workers.

-Ze werkten samen als kleine bouwvakkers.
+Ze werkten samen als piepkleine bouwvakkers.

 First, they made small squares.